picario/xpoapi/doc/Designs/Overview.md

 <br/><br/>

 ####Search
 When you click on the small search icon you can enter the name or a part of the name of the design you are looking for.
-Results matching the description will pop-up instantly.<br/>
+Results matching your search criteria will pop-up instantly.<br/>
-But you are not only searching on the file name.
+The search results are not limited by just filenames.
 You can even search for a word used in a label corresponding to a design file, words that are used in the description or in the properties.
 <br/><br/>

 ####File Information